MileHacker Logo

 • Gnaoua World Music Festival: Essaouira's most famous event, held annually (typically in June).
 Explore related activities on GetYourGuide.

-• Alizés Music Festival (Printemps des Alizés): A classical music festival usually held annually in April or May.
+• Alizés Music Festival (Printemps des Alizés): A classical music festival usually held annually during The month of april or May.

-• Community-Based Tourism: Support local communities by choosing local riads, family-run restaurants, and artisan shops.
+• Community-Based Tourism: Support local communities by choosing local riads, family-run restaurants, and craft shops.

 • Language Learning: Engage with locals by practicing basic Moroccan Arabic or French phrases.